sap-tutorials/Tutorials/tutorials/iotae-comp-buildappmc0/iotae-comp-buildappmc0.md

 Leave everything as it is on the ___Template Customization___ step.
 Click **Next**

 On ___Data Source___ step select:
- - **Freestyle IoT: Things OData Service** as a service
+ - **Freestyle-IOTAS-ADVANCEDLIST-THING-ODATA** as a service
- - all property sets for `sap.iotaeexplore.computeriotdevice:generic_computer` thing type Click **Next**
+ - all property sets for `sap.iotaehandson2.computeriotdevice:generic_computer` thing type Click **Next**

 ![Data Source](iotaecompappmc0060.jpg)